georgexyz19/inkscapetutorial.org/content/posts/extension6_svg _file_format.md

 The default Inkscape file is Scalable Vector Graphics (SVG) format.
 The SVG specification is an open standard developed by the World Wide Web (W3C) consortium.
-SVG files are XML text documents and all major modern web browers support SVG rendering.
+SVG files are XML text documents and all major modern web browsers support SVG rendering.

 Let's create a new blank svg file and see what the code looks like.
 Launch Inkscape and click menu `File -> New` to create a new blank file, and save the file as `new-drawing.svg`.